 Tip: If a digital only offers 1 CMS, consider the fact that it’s in their best interest if you use their system.
-Try find an unbias recommendation to be sure.
+Try find an unbiased recommendation to be sure.

 3. What is your website budget?

 Knowing your budget will help potential agencies recommend a suitable system.
 This question isn’t asked to see how much you’re willing to spend, quite the opposite.
-It’s to find out which system and functionality will best support your financial sitaution, allow your to grow and remain competative online.
+It’s to find out which system and functionality will best support your financial situation, allow your to grow and remain competitive online.

 Tip: Taking future requirements into consideration at the start of a web design project can be a huge cost saver in the future.
 This allows your site to be built off the best possible base.
 Let your digital agency know if you’re considering selling online in future, or if you might want to allow shareholders access to a secure area for example.

 4. Don’t forget the ongoing investment

 Any website requires a domain name and website hosting to operate.
 Over and above this there are a number of additional services you’ll need to consider.
 Websites are dynamic in nature, they can’t just be built and left as is.